 That instruction requires command authorization codes, the computer replied to his request.
 He ought have known that tactic wouldn’t work—not being assigned to the Andromeda, he didn’t have a voiceprint that this ship’s computer would recognize.

-Suddenly his commbadge emitted Captain DeLuca’s voice.
+Suddenly his commbadge emitted Captain Murphy’s voice.
 “Messenger to away team.”

 Tapping his badge, the R’naari replied with, “Jaarid here, Captain.
 Go ahead.”

-“Commander,” DeLuca said, his voice muffled by static.
+“Commander,” Captain Murphy said, his voice muffled by static.
 “We’ve taken out the Andromeda’s warp drive but we can’t get close enough to strike at the weapons systems.
 We’re dodging as best as we can but we could use some help with that on your end.”

 “Acknowledged.”
 Jaarid said, then gave his captain a quick rundown of what Dr. Killian had discovered before closing the comm channel and casting a look at Lt.
 Hollen.
 “Take the weapons offline any way that you can.”